ArneBinder/recursive-embedding/README.md

 Predict, **if** two trees belong together or not.

-"Belonging together" can be interpreted in several ways, e.g., in the case of DBpedia-NIF we selected to match article abstracts against abstracts, that are linked within the section "See also".
+"Belonging together" can be interpreted in several ways, e.g., in the case of DBpedia-NIF we selected to match article abstracts against abstracts of other wikipedia articles, that are linked within the section "See also".

 ## License